How to Become a Life Coach in 2026

 This is one of the most important decisions you will make as a coach.
 Strong programs include:

-- ✓ICF-aligned or accredited curriculum
+✓ ICF-aligned or accredited curriculum

-- ✓Real coaching practice built into the program
+✓ Real coaching practice built into the program

-- ✓Mentor coaching with credentialled coaches
+✓ Mentor coaching with credentialled coaches

-- ✓Faculty who are actively coaching clients
+✓ Faculty who are actively coaching clients

-- ✓Feedback on actual coaching recordings
+✓ Feedback on actual coaching recordings

-- ✓Clear ethical standards and professional expectations
+✓ Clear ethical standards and professional expectations

 “Are the instructors actively coaching clients, or only teaching coaching?
 Learning from practicing coaches often leads to stronger development.”

-— A helpful question to ask any program3 Mistakes New Coaches Make
+— A helpful question to ask any program

 Is Life Coaching a Good Career in 2026?